idangoldman/plate/ROADMAP.md

   - Replace the use of `export methods = Objects.methods()` in prototypes files with `Objects::methodName` pattern.
   - Rewrite `Objects::methods` method to list all methods names in an array of an object.
   - Further more, Let's say trying to use `Strings.capitalize` method in `Functions.after` method, and it's not defined, it should first try and import the `Strings` prototype and then call the method again.
 Well, maybe for now it's going to be better to just use `Strings.capitalize` method in the `Functions.after` method, and if it's not defined, it should throw an error.
 Because it's for internal use only and for external use all the `Prototypes` should be imported by the time of use.
-- Create defaults loader class for prototypes and methods loading.
-- Refactor the library into tree-shakable structure for a bundle smaller footprint.
-- Create a `plate` task to copy a config file to extend or override the PLATE's config file in the current project.
 - Extend events pattern with Keyboard events
 - Implement Locations prototype extending page route navigation
-- Implement Templates pattern for loading html and css files on the fly.
+- Implement Templates pattern for loading html and css files on the fly over http or websocket.
 - Implementation of the 3 acronyms - `i18n`, `l10n`, and `a11y`.
 - Implement Timers pattern with every (interval), delay (timeout), clear, clearAll.
 - Implement wait, waitFor, sleep, debounce, throttle and utils functions.